dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 [!code-cshtml[](index/sample/RazorPagesContacts/Pages/Index.cshtml?range=21)]

-The `<a /a>`[Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/anchor-tag-helper) used the `asp-route-{value}` attribute to generate a link to the Edit page.
+The `<a asp-page="./Edit" asp-route-id="@contact.Id">Edit</a>` [Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/anchor-tag-helper) used the `asp-route-{value}` attribute to generate a link to the Edit page.
 The link contains route data with the contact ID.
 For example, `https://localhost:5001/Edit/1`.
 [Tag Helpers](xref:mvc/views/tag-helpers/intro) enable server-side code to participate in creating and rendering HTML elements in Razor files.
 Tag Helpers are enabled by `@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers`

 The *Pages/Edit.cshtml* file: